data-design/rails-guide/source/book/lessons/00000-getting-started/00120-running-ruby.md

 ---
 title: Running Ruby
-description: "Hello world" and all that
+description: "'Hello world' and all that"
 publish: true
 ---